AACT Data Dictionary

 The Data Dictionary (table below) provides detailed information about each data element in the AACT database.
 Every study-related table/column in the AACT relational database is represented as a row in this table.
+There're only 3 examples presented for Enumerations.
 (AACT includes a few administrative tables that contain data not directly related to studies.
-Information about these tables is not included in the data dictionary.
-Information about these tables is available.)
+Information about these tables is not included in the data dictionary.)

 Click on the icon that appears at the beginning of the data element row to view the section of the NLM documentation that defines that particular data element.
 (The icon appears only for data element defined by NLM.)

 Sort: Click on a column header to sort the table alphabetically by the values in that column.

 Search/Filter: An input box appears under each column name.
 Enter a search term in one or more boxes & press [Enter] to filter the display.
 You many enter values in multiple columns to further restrict a search.
 The filter ignores case and will find all data elements that 'include' the term you enter (ie. your term does not need to be the complete value.)